Best iPad for Reading iMore 2021

 Best Premium: 11-inch iPad Pro (2020)

 The 2020 11-inch and 12.9-inch iPad Pro are Apple's most advanced tablets to date.
-For those focused on reading, we recommend the smaller of the two models, although you should note the larger one includes the same specs internally.
-This consists of an A12Z Bionic chip with Neural Engine, and support for the second-generation Apple Pencil.
-The 2020 iPad Pro also features a beautiful Liquid Retina display with ProMotion and True Tone technology, and Face ID.
+We recommend the smaller of the two models for those focused on reading, although you should note the larger one includes the same specs internally.
+This consists of an A12Z Bionic chip with Neural Engine and support for the second-generation Apple Pencil.
+The 2020 iPad Pro also features a beautiful Liquid Retina display with ProMotion and True Tone technology and Face ID.
 The iPad Pro models include a USB-C connector rather than Lightning.

 Like the third-generation iPad Air, the display on the 2020 iPad Pro includes a fingerprint-resistant oleophobic coating that's fully laminated plus an anti-reflective coating.
 Finally, the built-in ProMotion allows for a smoother on-screen experience, which could come in handy for readers of e-comics other graphic novels.

-Of course, the 2020 iPad Pro lineup comes with one significant negative: they are Apple's most expensive tablets to date.
+The 2020 iPad Pro lineup comes with two significant negatives: First, they are Apple's most expensive tablets to date.
+Second, rumors suggest 2021 models are coming.

 - Great battery life